umbertocicciaa/umbertocicciaa/README.md

 ### Welcome to my world
   - 📫 How to reach me: umbertociccia@icloud.com
+  - 📚 BSc in Computer Engineering (Grade: 109/110)
-  - 📚 I'm currently studying computer engineering at the University of Calabria
+  - 📚 I'm currently studying Cyber security at the University of Calabria
+  - 🧑🏻‍💻 Aspiring devops engineer
+  -
 <!--
 **umbertocicciaa/umbertocicciaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.